 - State-of the art medical technology

 - The hospital’s International medical missions to Mante, Mexico

 The creation of the Red Lipstick Fund was the brainstorm of three Boulder women—Helayne Jones, Anne Beer and Fran Ryan—who listened to their friend, Marsha Moritz, relate stories about the intense difficulty cancer patients had navigating through their treatment with limited resources.

 Marsha would ask, “How can they do it—getting to and from chemo, picking up drugs, navigating the myriad of home chores, keeping appointments—without funds and personal support?”
 Marsha, who passed away from breast cancer in September 2010, was a role model for dignity, an inspiration and an advocate for helping those in need.

 Helayne, Anne and Fran decided to act on Marsha’s inspiration and founded the Red Lipstick Fund, so named because Marsha always wore red lipstick.
 The mission of the Foundation-supported Red Lipstick Fund is to offer financial assistance to those in need and receiving treatment for cancer at the Tebo Cancer Center and Boulder Community Hospital.
 Gifts from the fund pay for such things as medication, shelter and access to food and heat—so there’s one less thing for a cancer patient to worry about.

 Breast Cancer Patient Receives Help

 Mercedes Alvarez had breast cancer but couldn’t afford needed diagnostic services and treatments.
-She found financial help through the Boulder Community Hospital Foundation and the BCH Ambassadors.
+She found financial help through the BCH Foundation and the BCH Ambassadors.